eth-easl/mixtera/examples/torchtitan.md

 ### 1.2 CSCS alps/clariden

-If you are running on clariden, we have prepared a [Dockerfile](clariden/Dockerfile) to build a container with all relevant dependencies.
+If you are running on clariden--the CSCS Swiss AI cluster--we have prepared a [Dockerfile](clariden/Dockerfile) to build a container with all relevant dependencies.
 Start by copying that Dockerfile to clariden.
 Then, [ensure you have set up access to NGC](https://github.com/swiss-ai/documentation/blob/main/pages/setup_ngc.md).
 Obtain a new node and build the container

 ```bash
 srun --container-writable -p normal --pty bash